 Rooster Spice Asparagus

 Songkran (สงกรานต์) is the traditional Thai New Year water festival which starts on April 13 every year.
 Traditionally, the throwing of water is said to be a symbol of luck to bring good rain for the crops.
-Well, we are swimming in good luck with a bountiful asparagus harvest this year and a brand new spice blend, Rooster Spice!
-We designed this spicy chili powder drawing inspiration from Indonesian sambal, Thai nam phrik, and Vietnamese tuong ot toi.
+Well, we are swimming in good luck with a bountiful asparagus harvest this year and one of our favorite go-to blends, Rooster Spice!
+We designed this spicy chili powder drawing inspiration from Indonesian sambal, Sriracha, Thai nam phrik, and Vietnamese tuong ot toi.
 Rooster Spice has limitless possibilities, but here we combine the seasonality of asparagus with the celebration of Thai New Year.
 Enjoy!

 - Oil for frying, vegetable, peanut or canola